IvanRenatoC/IvanRenatoC/README.md

 <div align="center">
 <h1 align="center"> Hi!
-I'm Ivan 🤖 👋</h1>
+I'm Ivan ✌🏽 </h1>
 </div>

 ## About me

 - 🧠 Head of Data Science
-- 🤓 Programo frecuentemente en Python
+- 🤓 I frequently program on Python
-- 🤖 Usuario frecuente de OpenIA y Gemini
+- 🤖 I believe that automation opens spaces for innovation
 <!--
 **IvanRenatoC/IvanRenatoC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.